tristanbrown/development/workflows/ai_assisted_coding.md

 #### Use-Cases
 - Works well for isolated changes, single files
 - Coding where I know exactly what I want
+- Can get a good feedback loop going, creating momentum on a project
+- Becomes difficult as the codebase grows

 ## 2. Local Codex Edits
 - Ask Codex to implement features and make changes